vcorreia-td/puma-error-poc/docs/SetupTooling.md

 ## LogEntries

+1. Using Heroky web interface, go to your application.
+2. Under the **Resources**, below the Dynos information, search for LogEntries.
-Add the Free LogEntries addon to your application.
+3. Add the addon to your application, using the free **TryIt** plan.
+4. Repeat for the other environments.

 For Production, contact the SRE team when the application is ready for PROD deploy so that they change LogEntries to the unified account.

 ## NewRelic